Dementia Diagnosis

 • If positive corroborative history

-• Cognitive concerns: use validated assessments of cognition, ADLs and neuropsychiatric symptoms as appropriate.
+• Cognitive concerns: use validated assessments of cognition, ADLs/function and behaviour/mood symptoms as appropriate.
+See validated assessment tool section below

-• Subjective cognitive decline (SCD) cognitive concerns but without objective cognitive changesor obvious impairment to IADLs:
+• Subjective cognitive decline (SCD): cognitive concerns but without objective cognitive changes, or obvious impairment to IADLs:

 • Initiate imaging if any of the following are present:

-• Cognitive symptoms within the past 2 years (regardless of progression rate),
+• Cognitive symptoms within the past 2 years (regardless of progression rate).

-• Unexpected/unexplained decline in cognition or functional status
+• Unexpected/unexplained decline in cognition or functional status.

-• Recent and significant head trauma
+• Recent and significant head trauma or history of falls.

-• Unexplained neurological manifestations (e.g., new onset severe headache, seizures, Babinski sign, etc.) at onset or during evolution (including gait disturbances),
+• Unexplained neurological manifestations (e.g., new onset severe headache, seizures, Babinski sign, etc.) at onset or during evolution (including gait disturbances).

-• Cancer history (especially if at risk for brain metastases),
+• Cancer history (especially if at risk for brain metastases).

-• Risk of intracranial bleeding,
+• Risk of intracranial bleeding.

-• Symptoms suggest normal pressure hydrocephalus, or
+• Symptoms suggest normal pressure hydrocephalus.

-• Significant vascular risk factors
+• Significant vascular risk factors.

 • Preferred modality

-• MRI (3T over 1.5T) is preferred over CT, for its sensitivity to vascular changes, dementia subtypes and rare conditions.
+• MRI (3T over 1.5T) is preferred over CT for its sensitivity to vascular changes, dementia subtypes and rare conditions.

 Practice points2